mboutolleau/sds011-aqi/README.md

                         seconds to pause after getting data with the sensor before taking another measure (default: 1200, ie. 20 minutes)
-  --log FILE, -l FILE   path to the file where data will be appended --measures N, -m N    get PM2.5 and PM10 values by taking N consecutive
+  --log FILE, -l FILE   path to the CSV file where data will be appended --measures N, -m N    get PM2.5 and PM10 values by taking N consecutive
                         measures (default: 3)
   --omnia-leds, -o      set Turris Omnia LED colors according to measures
                         (User #1 LED for PM2.5 and User #2 LED for PM10)
-  --sensor SENSOR, -s SENSOR
+  --sensor FILE, -s FILE
                         path to the SDS011 sensor (default: '/dev/ttyUSB0') --sensor-operation-delay SECONDS, -p SECONDS
                         seconds to let the sensor start (default: 10)